 Exercise helps a man burn excess fat.
 It also ensures they are able to maintain a healthy weight.
 With the right activities, muscle mass increases.
 There are all ways to improve the general well-being of the body.
 A regular session of exercise may also help to keep the urinary system and prostate healthy.

 Apart from these, having a healthy nighttime routine can help to reduce nocturnal urination.
 Men should ensure they avoid drinking too many fluids before bedtime.
-Caffeinated beverages such as coffee should also be limited, as it acts as a diuretic in the body.
+You should also limit caffeinated beverages such as coffee, since it acts as a diuretic in the body.

-Urologic diseases can be unpleasant, lead to a poorer quality of life, and lead to complications.
-By recognizing signs early on, treatment can be implemented before serious problems develop.
+A urologic disease can be unpleasant, lead to a poorer quality of life, and lead to complications.
+By recognizing signs early on, you can implement treatment before serious problems develop.

 There are different types of disease that can affect the urologic system.
 In men, benign prostatic hyperplasia is common.
 This, however, is not the only condition to take note of.
 There are ways to improve urological health.
 This may reduce the risk of developing these conditions.